 Size it up to the best bands in your genre.
 If it’s not there, work very hard to get it up to speed.
 A&R understand if you have less than 50 shows together, you won’t be as tight as a seasoned band with hundreds of shows to their credit.
 Just make sure you are far above average.
 Vocals will be 50% of the equation.
 The other elements are sound and an entertaining performance.
 So make sure to work this out both in the practice space and at live shows.

 Set yourself apart from other artists by being the first to do something in music, or in your genre.
-Many times bands and artists think they just have to be better than all other bands.
-But that’s not as important as being first in the minds of music fans.
+And if you’re not the “first” in the genre, be the “first to get it right”.
+Being first in the minds of music fans is huge.
 Think about your music scene in your genre right now.
 The best band is actually not on top.
-But the top band is there because they were the first to sound like that, or the first to break out with that style.
+But the top band is there because they were the first to sound like that, or the first to get it right.
 At least in the minds of the fans.
 It applies in all industries.
 Tech for example.
 Think Skype, Paypal, Netflix, iPod, etc. Innovation pays off.

 A Toronto based solo artist by the name of Fiver established herself as a storyteller.
 She wants to be known as the musician who sings about history.
 She’s not for everybody, but NPR, Vice, and their audience love it.
 She wrote an album from the point of view of female prisoners at an insane asylum in the 1850’s.
 She researched historical records for inspiration, and through her music, she tells the story of real people.
 Story found on NPR here.

 If you can’t make a difference in your local community, how can you expect to scale success to the world?
 It’s always a red flag for A&R when they notice a band with a buzz online, but no draw or sales in their home market.
 There are some pretty bad conclusions you can draw from that.